NABSQNO 15S-487938-3943502

 Photo by Jay Wilbur

 NABSQNO 15S-487938-3943502.
-Rainbow Rock is an old alcove natural arch eroded through the Middle Bloyd Sandstone member of the Bloyd formation.
+Buzzard Roost Rocks Natural Arch is an old alcove natural arch eroded through the Middle Bloyd sandstone member of the Bloyd formation.
 The Bloyd formation is early Pennsylvanian, or about 315 million years old.
-A good summary description of the Middle Bloyd Sandstone member is found in an abstract paper by Teas and Zachry who refer to it as the Gaither Mountain Sandstone.
+A good summary description of the Middle Bloyd sandstone member is found in an abstract paper by Teas and Zachry who refer to it as Gaither Mountain sandstone.

-Rainbow Rock is located within the Ozark National Forest, northeast of the small community of Treat in Pope County, Arkansas.
+Buzzard Roost Rocks Natural Arch is located within the Ozark National Forest, northeast of the small community of Treat in Pope County, Arkansas.
 It is located about 200 yards north of a rock formation known as Buzzards Roost and is within a USFS Special Interest Area with that same name.
-It has, therefore, also been called Buzzards Roost Arch and variants of that.
-The name "Rainbow Rock" appears to be more broadly used by the local population, but no name is official.
+As a result, its official name has become Buzzard Roost Rocks Natural Arch.
+However, the name "Rainbow Rock" is used by the local population.
 It has a span of 87 feet, a height of 31 feet, and a separation of 30 feet.
 It has the second greatest span of the documented natural arches in Arkansas.

 Access requires a lengthy drive on a high-clearance Forest Service road, followed by an easy hike of just under 2 miles along a path used frequently by ATVs.
-Many would consider Rainbow Rock the best example of a natural arch in Arkansas.
+Many would consider Buzzard Roost Rocks Natural Arch the best example of a natural arch in Arkansas.
 It is certainly one of the premier natural arches in the US.

 © 2003 by Jay H. Wilbur, All Rights Reserved.